QuteBits/csgo-making-skins-guide/README.md

 ![](img/pattern.png)

 Now switch to the 3D view in Photoshop (where you see your 3D model) and paste that image on top of it _as a new layer_.
 Then merge it down.
-I did it several times over the model in different places until I got a nice look.
+I did it several times over the model in different places until I got a nice look (don't forget to rotate the camera from the "right side" to "left side" and cover the other side with the texture as well).
 Then I drew a small smiley directly over the model using a small brush:

 ![](img/hello-1.jpg)